 As Brits adapt to life post-Brexit there are all sorts of extra restrictions and requirements for those who want to visit France.
-These are not new, they have always applied to non-EU citizens like Americans and Australians, but they are now applying to British visitors as well since the UK left the EU.
+These are not new, they have always applied to non-EU citizens like Americans and Australians, but since the end of the Brexit transition period in 2021 they have also applied to Brits.

 We have outlined HERE the main changes for travellers, but one that has been getting a lot of attention is the attestation d'accueil - which is the certificate that visitors may need if they are staying in private accommodation (ie with family or friends rather than in a hotel, gîte, Airbnb or B&B or at a second home).

-We outline exactly what this is and how to get one HERE, but the basic principle is that if you are staying in a private home then your host needs to visit their local mairie in advance and pay €30 for the certificate, known as an attestation d'accueil.
+The gist is that the host visits their local mairie in advance and pays €30 for the certificate, known as an attestation d'accueil.

 However, there are plenty of people for whom this is not possible - for example second-home owners who are bringing guests with them or people lucky enough to have a friend who has lent them their second home for a short break.
 The certificate can only be obtained in person from the mairie, so if your host is not in France before your trip, the certificate is not possible to obtain.